aishincp/Covid-Data-Analysis/README.md

 ## 3. Data Collection
 #### Data Source
 - ###### *Description*:
-  The dataset was sources from ["Our World in Data"](https://ourworldindata.org/coronavirus), which provides extensive information on COVID-19 cases, deaths, vaccinations, cases, tests and many more related metrics globally.
+  The dataset was sourced from ["Our World in Data"](https://ourworldindata.org/coronavirus), which provides extensive information on COVID-19 cases, deaths, vaccinations, cases, tests and many more related metrics globally.
 - ###### *File Format*:
   __Microsoft Excel__